 Hu Huiyuan is a woman living in the Anhui province of mainland China.
 She has never received a formal education and she suffers from cerebral palsy, a condition that causes impairment in areas of body movement.
 But despite her disability and lack of formal education, Hu has began writing a fiction novel — now over 60,000 words in length — using only her foot!

-According to China Youth, Hu was born prematurely and doctors initially predicted she wouldn’t survive.
+, Hu was born prematurely and doctors initially predicted she wouldn’t survive.
 Fortunately, she did survive, but was diagnosed with cerebral palsy 10 months later.

 Although she is only able to move her head and feet, Hu was able to learn to perform everyday tasks using just her foot.